 - A minimum age of 21 years of age for award of MOS 35L accreditation as a CI special agent.

 Full details are found on the CI Recruiting page.

-For More Information, speak with your Reenlistment NCO or contact the Fort Knox Field Office.
+For More Information, speak with your Reenlistment NCO or contact the Knox Resident Agency.